hardaatbaath/ROS-on-Mac-M1/README.md

 # ROS on Mac M1
 #### This is a simple guide on how to install ROS on MacOS, especially the M1 chips.
+There are 2 ways to do it on Mac M1 using UTM, it will be shown as A. and B. One is the ISO image install, and the other is the Server install.
 </br>
 </br>